-Why are students a useful data source for teaching evaluations?
+Why should faculty collect additional student data for teaching evaluations?

-Students are uniquely positioned to provide useful insights on our instruction because they spend the greatest amount of time engaging with our teaching—and in contrast to our peers, can offer feedback from the perspective of the naive learner (Supiano, 2017; Weimer 2010).
-Fink (1999, p.
-5) specifies that, compared to other data sources, “[s]tudents are the best source for understanding the immediate effects of our teaching; i.e. the process of teaching and learning.”
-Findings from the literature suggest that using student data as formative feedback to evaluate and improve teaching can be highly effective in refining good teaching practices (Clayson, 2009; Finelli et al., 2008).
+Simply put—our students are uniquely positioned to provide useful insights on our instruction because they spend the greatest amount of time engaging with our teaching—and in contrast to our peers, can offer feedback from the perspective of the naive learner (Supiano, 2017; Weimer 2010).
+In fact, research suggests that using student data as formative feedback to evaluate and improve teaching can be highly effective in refining good teaching practices (Clayson, 2009; Finelli et al., 2008).